ibm-cloud-docs/vpc/block_storage_vpc_manage.md

 {: #managing-block-storage-cli}
 {: cli}

-Manage your {{site.data.keyword.block_storage_is_short}}from the command-line interface (CLI).
+Manage your {{site.data.keyword.block_storage_is_short}} from the command-line interface (CLI).
 You can update a volume name, update a volume attachment, detach a volume, and delete a volume.

 Before you can use the CLI, you must install the IBM Cloud CLI and the VPC CLI plug-in.
 For more information, see the [CLI prerequisites](/docs/vpc?topic=vpc-set-up-environment#cli-prerequisites-setup).
 {: requirement}